agostodev/substrate/README.rst

-Substrate
+Substrate / Exogorth
 =========

+This is a fork of the original PyPy artifact known as Substrate which appears to be abandoned.
+This is currently a superset of that codebase.
+The most interesting additions have been in the management commands around `snapdeploy` which is a version / delivery pipeline based on common `hg` and `git` supported deployment ideas.

-Substrate is a base application and set of libraries for making `Google App Engine python`_ development easier.
+*Substrate / Exogorth* is a base application and set of libraries for making `Google App Engine python`_ development easier.
 It includes a base app with management script, testing already set up, a set of common helper functions (`agar`_), and a serialization library (`restler`_).
 It also comes with